 If you are using a washing machine it can keep it safe from contamination.

-I use this protocol when I wash my clothes after going out and getting a bad mold hit, to clean my clothes thoroughly and avoid bringing any bad mold spores into my safe space.
+I use this protocol when I wash my clothes after going out and getting contaminated with powerful mycotoxins, to clean my clothes thoroughly and avoid bringing any bad mold spores into my safe space.

-It is also fundamental to use the boiling water protocol for anything contaminated with Hell Toxin Microorganism (HT-M), or that has come in contact with a contaminated item.
-We know the maker of this toxin is alive and grows with minimum amount of damp.
+It is also fundamental to use the boiling water protocol for anything contaminated with live toxin-producing microorganisms that might grow on clothes and other items, or items that have come in contact with a contaminated item.

-Washing clothes that have been contaminated normally and hanging them to dry might be enough for HT-M to grow on your clothes and produce toxins there.
-This can become an entry point for this microbe to colonise your living space (and/or washing machine), so it is good to be very vigilant when it comes to this toxin.
+Washing clothes that have touched an item contaminated with certain toxin-producing microorganisms and hanging them to dry might be enough for these microorganisms to grow on your clothes and produce toxins there.
+This can become an entry point for these microbes to colonise your living space (and/or washing machine), so it is good to be vigilant when it comes to this effect.

-The boiling water protocol is also very useful for cleaning your clothes when they have become contaminated from your sweat when you are doing heavy detox.
+The boiling water protocol is also very useful for cleaning your clothes when they have become contaminated from your sweat when you are going through heavy detox.

 I have used this protocol with many different kinds of fabric: cotton, hemp, bamboo - even wool.
 If you use it for wool, be very careful not to agitate the clothes until the water is cool enough to touch and then rinse them with the same water temperature throughout to prevent shrinking.